Your guide to writing an airtight website RFP

 Common pitfalls to avoid.

-Some RFPs often super lengthy, drawn out information and tons of extra pages that can make it difficult for agencies to determine what’s most important.
-Find the balance between providing useful details, while avoiding information overload.
+Some RFPs are often super lengthy, drawn-out information and tons of extra pages, making it difficult for agencies to determine what’s most important.
+Find the balance between providing valuable details while avoiding information overload.

 Don’t ask for free work.

-Don’t over-reach for deliverables in the proposal phase.
-Asking for spec work or advanced technical consultation can turn away qualified agencies who would otherwise be a great fit.
-Smart agencies know spec work provides little value, because we must diagnose the problem before coming up with a solution.
+Don’t overreach for deliverables in the proposal phase.
+Asking for spec work or advanced technical consultation can turn away qualified agencies that would otherwise be a great fit.
+Smart agencies know spec work provides little value because we must diagnose the problem before coming up with a solution.
+It’s also unethical and can lead to issues down the road if the solution you do select ends up looking like a solution you didn’t.

 Avoid standardized proposal forms.

 Let agencies be creative and showcase their brand and team personality.
-By submitting responses in their preferred proposal format vs. filling out standardized forms, you’ll get a glimpse of their creative potential, not just their boiler-plate answers.
+By submitting responses in their preferred proposal format instead of filling out standardized forms, you’ll get a glimpse of their creative potential, not just their boilerplate answers.

 Having no budget is a no-go.